abath257/Northcoders_News/README.md

 * Ensure the files contain the follwing:
 The .env.development file should contain the following script: PGDATABASE=<database name here>
-The .env.test file should contain the following script: PGDATABSE=<test databse name here>
+The .env.test file should contain the following script: PGDATABSE=<test database name here>

 6. Initiate the databse by typing in the terminal: npm run setup-dbs
 7. Testing can be initiated by typing npm t app.test.js in the terminal from anywhere in the root directory of the project.